disbergconsultancy/NO-MAS/README.md

 ### Enterprise account issues

-CalSync uses macOS's native calendar integration, which typically works even when third-party apps are blocked.
+No Mas! uses macOS's native calendar integration, which typically works even when third-party apps are blocked.
 If your enterprise blocks all calendar access:
 1. Verify you can see the calendar in macOS Calendar.app
 2. Make sure the calendar allows modifications (read-only calendars cannot receive blocks)

 ### Performance

-CalSync is lightweight and efficient:
+No Mas! is lightweight and efficient:
 - Runs entirely in the menu bar (no dock icon)
 - Only syncs when needed
 - Uses macOS EventKit for efficient calendar access